 Originally from Mississauga Ontario, Matt completed his undergraduate degree in Bio-Medical Science at the University of Guelph.
 While attending U of G, Matt completed a 4th-year thesis and has had the opportunity to work closely with NHL and varsity-level hockey teams.
 Matt’s MSc will focus on investigating molecular signaling pathways of PGC-1a and mechanisms that regulate mitochondrial biogenesis.

 Originally from Toronto Ontario, Lauren completed her undergraduate degree in Kinesiology at McMaster University.
 She is currently completing her MSc degree in muscle physiology with Dr. Brendon Gurd.
 Lauren’s thesis will investigate the use of threshold exercise prescription as a way to eliminate sex differences in adaptation and substrate utilization.

-Originally from Port Credit Ontario, Nick completed his undergraduate degree in Kinesiology at Queen’s University.
-In his 4th year Nick completed a thesis that compared traditional methods of prescribing exercise intensity to more practical approaches.
-Using acute exercise coupled with blood flow restriction, Nick’s MSc thesis will investigate the acute mechanisms that regulate mitochondrial biogenesis in human skeletal muscle.
+Peter completed his undergraduate degree in Kinesiology at Queen’s University in the spring of 2021.
+In his 4th year, Peter completed a systematic review that compared the effects of intensity vs volume of acute exercise on anabolic intramuscular signaling.
+Peter’s MSc will be focused on examining the acute mechanisms that regulate mitochondrial biogenesis in human skeletal muscle.

 Originally from Williamstown, Ontario, Kassia moved to Kingston, Ontario, to complete her BScH degree in Biology at Queen’s University.
 She is currently completing her MSc degree in muscle physiology with Dr. Brendon Gurd.
 When not in the lab, Kassia enjoys staying fit and spending time with her family and her cats.